This website uses modern construction techniques, which may not render correctly in your old browser.

 Enjoy the afternoon at leisure to relax or explore at your own pace.

-This morning we discover the sights of Luxor on a half day tour.
-Our first destination is the spectacular Valley of the Kings.
+This morning, discover the sights of Luxor on a half day tour.
+The first destination is the spectacular Valley of the Kings.
 Serving as a royal burial chamber for around 500 years, it is home to legendary kings and queens, their families, and their possessions for the afterlife.
 Here we’ll explore tombs carved deep into the limestone rock, where each tomb has a similar pattern of three corridors, an antechamber and a sarcophagus chamber.

 Special Experience